LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_Locust 3302_Challenge_Blackcat_CTF/Kypo_Locust 3302_Challenge_Blackcat_CTF.md

 #### Step 2: Nmap Find the Task1 Flag

-Inside your home folder, you’ll find a `flag.txt` file.
+Inside your Kali home folder, you’ll find a `flag.txt` file.
 Opening it will display the keyword "start".
-Enter `start` in the challenge portal to officially begin **Task 1**:
+Enter `start` in the challenge portal to officially begin **Task 1** Scan the IP address task page as shown below:

 ![](img/s_07.png)